SMS Notification Best Practices 2026 | MagicBell

 Healthcare (HIPAA):

-- Protected Health Information (PHI) should never be sent via standard SMS.
+• Never send Protected Health Information (PHI) through standard SMS.

-- Use secure messaging platforms for any PHI transmission.
+• Use secure messaging platforms for any PHI.

-- A proposed HIPAA Security Rule update published in January 2025 eliminates the "addressable" distinction — all ePHI must now be encrypted with AES-256 at rest and TLS 1.3 in transit without exception.
+• A HIPAA Security Rule update from January 2025 removes the "addressable" exception.
+All ePHI must now use AES-256 encryption at rest and TLS 1.3 in transit.

-- A2P 10DLC registration is mandatory for healthcare SMS.
+• A2P 10DLC registration is required for healthcare SMS.

 Financial Services:

-Best Practice: For payment-related SMS notifications, follow our guide on Stripe SMS integration which includes compliance considerations.
+Best Practice: For payment-related SMS, follow our Stripe SMS integration guide.
+It covers compliance tips.

 Double Opt-In Process